- MBA, George Mason University (1999).

 - BA, Case Western Reserve University (1987).

 Andrew R. Wheeler, a lawyer and former coal industry lobbyist, is Acting Administrator of the US Environmental Protection Agency (EPA).
 Following Scott Pruitt's resignation in July 2018, Wheeler moved from his role of Deputy Administrator of the EPA to acting head.
-Previously, he was a principal at Faegre Baker Daniels Consulting where he was co-leader of the firm's energy and natural resource practice. , ,
+In 2019, the Senate Environment and Public Works Committee approved Wheeler's nomination to be permanent administrator of the EPA, pending a full Senate vote.
+Previously, he was a principal at Faegre Baker Daniels Consulting where he was co-leader of the firm's energy and natural resource practice. , , ,

 In 2017, President Donald Trump first picked Wheeler for deputy chief of the Environmental Protection Agency (EPA).
 Wheeler was fully confirmed on April 12, 2018 as the number two official at the Environmental Protection Agency.
 His confirmation happened amid ethics controversies surrounding former EPA administrator Scott Prutt.